LeelaKrishna-R/AkshithaVolluru/Readme.md

 ## 📂 Projects

 - **Alumni Portal** 🏫
-  Built a **MySQL-backed** portal for alumni event management and communication.
-Improved event participation tracking accuracy by **40%**.
+  Developed a **MySQL-backed** portal for alumni event management and communication.
+Improved participation tracking accuracy by **40%**.

 - **Home Rebuilding System** 🏡
-  Centralized nonprofit operations platform for volunteers, sponsors, and donors.
-Reduced manual effort by **35%** using automated notifications.
+  Built a centralized nonprofit operations platform for volunteers, sponsors, and donors.
+Reduced manual effort by **35%** with automated workflows.

 - **Brain Chips – A Novel Vision** 🧠
-  Researched **Brain-Computer Interfaces (BCI)**, exploring applications for paralyzed individuals, risks, and potential future uses.
+  Conducted research on **Brain-Computer Interfaces (BCI)**, exploring applications, challenges, and future potential.

 ---